389ds/389ds.github.io/docs/389ds/development/buildingconsole.md

 #### Setup the idm-console-framework project

 -   Create a project for **idm-console-framework**:  File -> New -> Java Project
 -   Set the project name, and do NOT use the default location.
-Instead set the location to the top of your git repositiory for the idm-console-framework:  $HOME/source/idm-console-framework/
+Instead set the location to the top of your git repositiory for the idm-console-framework:  *$HOME/source/idm-console-framework/*
 -   Click "Next"
--   Under the "Libraries" tab, add "external jars"
+-   Under the **Libraries** tab, add **external jars**
     -   /usr/lib64/jss/jss4.jar
     -   /usr/share/java/ldapjdk.jar
 -   Click "Finish"